iiab/calibre-web/README.md

 Integration tests were added to this project, follow the steps below to set up and execute the integration tests:

 ### Prerequisites
+1. **Install Chrome to enable Selenium testing**: e.g., Follow the instructions on this page to install Chrome for Ubuntu: https://linuxcapable.com/install-google-chrome-on-ubuntu-linux/

 1. **Install dependencies**:
    Ensure you have all required dependencies installed.
 Use the following commands: